ivysai/ivysai/README.md

 - 👋 Hi, I’m @ivysai
-- I’m interested in research and writing
+- I’m interested in research, writing, SEO, and teamwork
-- I’m currently at ASU studying Graphic Information Technology
+- Recent ASU Grad with a Bachelors in Graphic Information Technology #forksup
 - Focus area in Print and Design